EutechCybernetic/lucy-pro-documentation/es6javascrip.md

 <a name='uploadData'></a>

 ### uploadData(name, data)
-Upload the given data to the iviva storage, using code/name as a base name.
-The actual name used to store the data will be unique and randomly generated using code/name as part of it.
+Upload the given data to the iviva storage, using `name` as a base name.
+The actual name used to store the data will be unique and randomly generated using `name` as part of it.
 This is to gaurantee no collisions with existing files.

 The actual name used to store the data is returned.